symbiotejs/symbiote.js/README.md

     { name: 'Write docs' },
   ];
   init$ = {
-    // Needs to be defined in init$ for bubbling binding to work
+    // Needs to be defined in init$ for pop-up binding to work
     onItemClick: () => {
       console.log('clicked!');
     },